pamit/chatbot-ruby/README.md

 ChatbotRuby
 =============

+## About

+A simple bot, integrating IBM Watson Conversation with a Slack bot

 ## Usage

-SLACK_API_TOKEN=... rackup config.ru
-OR
-foreman start
+rackup config.ru -s Puma OR foreman start